slowernews/wisdom-tldr/chapters/chapter_appendix.md

 ## On money management

 <!--
-> *"The best investments are «buy and forget.»" (...)
-"Markets do find truth - first by moving up to the last FOMO buyer, then by moving down to the first HODLer." (...)
-"The Memorial Day we remember our unrealized gains." (...)
-"The two biggest investing mistakes are panic buying and panic selling." (...)
-"I only believe in micro.
-I don’t believe in macro." (...)
-"A great reason to buy instead of renting is that you get to fire your landlord." (...)
-"The larger the herd, the lower the returns." (...)
-"All returns in life, weather in wealth, relationships or knowledge come from compound interest."
--- Naval Ravikant*

 Hints:
 - ultimately is about the total cost of the mortgage. that is the price of the home. the closing price is an illusion.